Rohit-Gahlawat/LaRokda/apps/bank-webhook/README.md

 # bank-webhook

-A small **Express** service that handles **money coming in** (the on‑ramp).
-When a user adds money, the bank calls this service to confirm the payment, and the service credits the user's wallet.
+A small **Express** service that plays the "bank calling us back" side of every money movement.
+It has three endpoints, one for add‑money and one each for the two kinds of withdrawal, and it's the only place that actually updates balances based on what a bank says happened.

 This is the "**bank → us**" direction.
+In development, the calls come from our own dummy bank, `bank-server` — in production, a real bank would call these same endpoints.
 (The opposite direction, "us → bank", is handled by `bank-sweeper`.)

 Runs on **port 3003**.